maoweiming/EnhancedScrollView/README.md

 # EnhancedScrollView
-Cool "3d" scoll view for Unity3D 4.x and 5.x version
+Cool "3d" scoll view for Unity3D 4.x and 5.x version 滚动轮
 **NGUI and UGUI support**

 Using Unity3d's AnimationCurve to finish this EnhancedScrollView.AnimationCurve is very powerful and useful tools in developing game,the player's jumping, camera's path and so on.